City-of-Helsinki/bestpractice/docs/django-libraries.md

 city bureaucracy.

 Most of the datasets used by django-munigeo are found in the [Helsinki Region Infoshare](https://www.hri.fi) open data portal, which has many more datasets available.
+For more detailed information on our available geospatial and map data, please read [map layers](/maps).
 If the dataset you need does not have an importer in django-munigeo yet, please implement the import and create a PR in django-munigeo!

 ## City organization